Stages and types of melanoma

 There are 2 stages of metastasis – M0 and M1:

-M1 can be further divided into a, b, c or d.
-This depends on which parts of the body the cancer has spread to.
+Means the cancer has spread to another part of the body.
+It can be further divided into a, b, c or depending on which parts of the body the cancer has spread to.

 The stage of the cancer helps your doctor decide what treatment you need.
 Treatment also depends on where the melanoma is and your general health and fitness.